jameskerr/hugo-starter/README.md

 # Hugo Starter Site

 This is my favorite way to code static websites.
-It's a hugo site with the following front-end technologies built in.
+It's a Hugo site with the following front-end technologies built in.

 **CUBE CSS**

 I copied much of the inspiring cube-boilerplate into this Hugo enviroment.
 I've modified it to use the utopia-core functions for font sizes and spacing.

+The boilerplate uses a modified tailwindcss config.
+In order to get tailwindy behavior in Hugo, I followed this [hugo-starter-tailwind-basic](https://github.com/bep/hugo-starter-tailwind-basic) from [bep](https://github.com/bep).

 **Hotwired Turbo**